 Victoria Legal Aid

 Provide a user-friendly, web-based interface for the generation of hundreds of types of legal documents by geographically-dispersed personnel, and integrated with grants, HR, and case management systems.

-A successful three-month Proof of Concept project enabled VLA to prove the automation of a number of key templates and the integration of ActiveDocs Opus with their existing applications.
+A successful three-month Proof of Concept project enabled VLA to prove the automation of a number of key templates and the integration of ActiveDocs with their existing applications.
 In the following 18 months VLA have automated over 3000 Templates in the integrated deployment.

 The solution provides automated Templates to VLA’s 300+ lawyers, allowing the daily generation of more than 400 accurate, content-approved, legal documents with an average production time of two seconds.
-Integration with VLA’s SharePoint Case Management System (SharePoint Online / Office 365) using the ActiveDocs Opus SharePoint Module has significantly improved usability for end-users.
+Integration with VLA’s SharePoint Case Management System (SharePoint Online / Office 365) using the ActiveDocs SharePoint Module has significantly improved usability for end-users.

-“The ActiveDocs Opus application together with the hard work of the project team was the core reason for the excellent outcome.
-The ability of ActiveDocs Opus to easily integrate with our key data sources and our SharePoint Case Management System has established it as a key integration tool.”
+“The ActiveDocs application together with the hard work of the project team was the core reason for the excellent outcome.
+The ability of ActiveDocs to easily integrate with our key data sources and our SharePoint Case Management System has established it as a key integration tool.”

 – Hans Wolf, CIO

 VLA went to market for a system which would provide a user-friendly, web-based interface to enable legal documents to be produced wherever the VLA staff were operating.
 The system also needed to be capable of integrating easily with the VLA’s other applications including the Atlas Grants System, Human Resources, and SharePoint for Case Management (SharePoint Online / Office 365).